TV Azteca

-TV Azteca, S.A.B. de C.V. is a Mexican multimedia conglomerate owned by Grupo Salinas.
+Televisión Azteca, S.A.B. de C.V., commonly known as TV Azteca, is a Mexican multimedia conglomerate owned by Grupo Salinas.
 It is the second-largest mass media company in Mexico after Televisa.
 It primarily competes with Televisa as well as some local operators.
-It owns two national television networks, Azteca Uno and Azteca 7, and operates two other nationally distributed services, adn40 and a+.
+It owns two national television networks, Azteca Uno and Azteca 7, and operates two other nationally distributed services, adn40 and A Más+.
 All three of these networks have transmitters in most major and minor cities.

-TV Azteca also operates Azteca Trece Internacional, reaching 13 countries in Central and South America, and formerly part of the Azteca América network in the United States until 2022.
+TV Azteca also operates Azteca Trece Internacional, reaching 13 countries in Central and South America, and formerly part of the Azteca América network in the United States.
 Its flagship program is the newscast Hechos.

 History

 Formation

 In the early 1990s, the presidency of Carlos Salinas de Gortari privatized many government assets.
 Among them was the Instituto Mexicano de la Televisión, known as Imevisión, which owned two national television networks (Red Nacional 7 and Red Nacional 13) and three local TV stations.
 In preparation for the privatization, the Imevisión stations were parceled into a variety of newly created companies, the largest of which was named Televisión Azteca, S.A. de C.V.

 With the exception of Canal 22, which was spun off to Conaculta, one bidder won all of the stations.
 On July 18, 1993, Mexico's Finance Ministry, the Secretaría de Hacienda y Crédito Público (SHCP), announced that Radio Televisora del Centro, a group controlled by Ricardo Salinas Pliego, was the winner of the auction to acquire the "state-owned media package", which also included Imevisión's studios in the Ajusco area of Mexico City.
 The winning bid amounted to US$645 million.
 The new group soon took on the Televisión Azteca name for the entire operation and soon challenged Televisa, turning what had been a television monopoly into a television duopoly.
 The two conglomerates held 97 percent of the commercial television concessions in the country.